 Cancer of the cervix does not form suddenly.
 First, some cells begin to change from normal to pre-cancer and later to cancer.
 This can take a number of years, although sometimes it happens more quickly.
-For some women, pre-cancerous changes may go away without any treatment.
-More often, they need to be treated to keep them from becoming true cancers.
+For many women, low-grade pre-cancerous changes may go away without any treatment.
+Persistent pre-cancerous changes may need to be treated to keep them from becoming true cancers.